River Valley Community School District

 River Valley Community School District is a rural public school district headquartered in Correctionville, Iowa.
 It includes sections of Cherokee, Ida, and Woodbury counties.
 It serves Correctionville, Cushing, Quimby, and Washta.

 History

 It was established on July 1, 1996, by the merger of the Eastwood Community School District and the Willow Community School District.

+In February 2026, the school board voted unanimously to transition from a five-day to a four-day school week, beginning with the 2026–27 academic year.
+Superintendent Scott Bailey cited declining enrollment as a factor in the decision.